This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The Fuji 23mm f1.4 is not weather-resistant like the f2, so your shooting environments are more limited.
-This doesn’t mean you can’t use the f1.4 outdoors, but in unpredictable weather, it may not hold up as strong as the f2.
+This means you can use the f1.4 outdoors, but in unpredictable weather, it may not hold up as strong as the f2.

-However, it’s a little shorter than the f2, so it juts out from the camera just slightly less.
-This also means that the f2 can make certain cameras top-heavy, whereas the f1.4 is less likely to cause any top-heaviness.
+However, it’s a little shorter than the f2, so it juts out slightly less from the camera.
+This also means that the f2 can make specific cameras top-heavy, whereas the Fujifilm f1.4 is less likely to cause any top-heaviness.

-When looking at the field of view, the f2 provides a bit of a wider view compared to its counterpart.
+When looking at the field of view, the f2 provides a wider view compared to its counterpart.
 It has slightly better colour and contrast than the f1.4, but it’s not as noticeable in most cases.

-However, the f1.4 provides slightly sharper images than the f2.
-So for photographers who are shooting more granular images, or need more details, the Fujifilm 23mm f1.4 is better.
-For the average street photographer, the difference is minuscule, and not quite worth the much higher cost of the f1.4 lens.
+However, the f1.4, with its maximum aperture, provides slightly sharper images than the f2.
+So for photographers who are shooting more granular images or need more details, the Fujifilm 23mm f1.4 is better.
+For the average street photographer, the difference is minuscule and not quite worth the much higher cost of the f1.4 lens.

 The f2 is nearly half the price of the f1.4, so unless the latter specifically calls to you, a pretty penny could be saved by getting the f2.

-You’ll be able to own your own Fuji 23mm f1.4 for around £500.
-So it’s a better option if you’re looking for something a bit more technical, and have a larger budget.
+You can own your own Fuji 23mm f1.4 for around £500.
+So it’s a better option if you’re looking for something more technical and have a larger budget.

-If you plan on doing videos I think the Fuji 23mm f2 for video is better than the f1.4, due to its lack of hunting when filming.
+If you plan on doing videos, the Fuji 23mm f2 for video is better than the Fujifilm 23mm f1.4, due to its lack of hunting when filming.
 The younger lens is able to lock on to a subject quickly with recording video will I find that the older model tends to hunt a lot and captures a lot of video out of focus.

 The f1.4 is also great for portrait photography, especially in studios.
-The extra bokeh may provide stunning shots of events such as weddings as well.
+The extra bokeh may also provide stunning shots of events such as weddings.

 Overall, the differences in performance between the f2 and the f1.4 are tiny.
 The price difference is larger, however.
 As is the weight.